SonderMindOrg/sober_swag/README.md

 ![Linters Status](https://github.com/SonderMindOrg/sober_swag/workflows/Linters/badge.svg?branch=master)

 SoberSwag is a combination of [Dry-Types](https://dry-rb.org/gems/dry-types/1.2/) and [Swagger](https://swagger.io/) that makes your Rails APIs more awesome.
-Other tools generate documenation from a DSL.
+Other tools generate documentation from a DSL.
 This generates documentation from *types*, which (conveniently) also lets you get supercharged strong-params-on-steroids.

 An introductory presentation is available [here](https://www.icloud.com/keynote/0bxP3Dn8ETNO0lpsSQSVfEL6Q#SoberSwagPresentation).